Ihemail/terraform-apstra/terraform-apstra-vex/README.md

 ### Launch a VMM Lab Instance
 This demo is tested against Apstra 4.1.2.
 The VMM Lab config/template is attched in the project folder.
 The Terraform plugin works with Apstra 4.1.2, but some of the baked-in object names (logical devices, interface maps) changed between revisions of, so it's smoother sailing with the 4.1.2 revision of the lab topology.
+Lab Node used:

-Lab Node used vEX(EX9214) with version: 22.2R2.10
+vEX(EX9214) with version: 22.2R2.10

 AOS version: 4.1.2